gamedevelopergamejam2/gamedevelopergamejam2.github.io/README.md

- The Player.cs script is responsible for turning / changing the player's color.
+ The Player.cs script is responsible for turning / changing the player's color.<br>
- The real.cs script is responsible for moving the player.
+ The real.cs script is responsible for moving the player.<br>